Creating and Uploading Your Participant File

 - It can be used multiple times to complete the survey and is recommended when offering the survey in a kiosk.

-- Prevent Ballot Box Stuffing: Prevents anonymous survey respondents from taking a survey more than once by using their browser cookies.
+- Prevent Multiple Sessions: Prevents anonymous survey respondents from taking a survey more than once by using their browser cookies.
 If you are allowing participants to use the anonymous link, and everyone is using the same device / kiosk to take the survey, you should turn this option off.

 - If a respondent attempts to take the survey on a different device or browser, this option will not prevent them from responding a second time.

-- HTTP Referer Verification: Allows you to set the URL the participant must come from to take the survey.
+- Add a Referral URL: Allows you to set the URL the participant must come from to take the survey.

 - This is not an option commonly enabled for Employee Engagement surveys.